 The games preceding Gothic 3 have excellent musical compositions but they can’t compare to the music in Gothic 3.
 I have read posts in forums from fans of the game who feel that Gothic 3 has the most beautiful music to be found in any game.
 I agree with that opinion.
 A good way to experience the different compositions is to launch the game and then remain at the main menu when it loads.
 You will then hear samples of the game’s music play on a loop of about 3 minutes.

 Voice acting is a strength for the games preceding Gothic 3.
 In fact, it is one of the best features of each game.
 For the original Gothic, in particular, it is truly outstanding.
 However, it is not one of Gothic 3’s strengths.
 The voice acting for the orcs is well done and at times the dialogue is funny.
 However, the voice acting for the human characters is often lifeless and boring.
-So, overall, I would say that the voice acting for Gothic 3 is mediocre.
+So, overall, the voice acting for Gothic 3 is mediocre.

-Game-world and Graphics
+Game-world, Quests and Graphics

-Gothic 3 Mods
+The Gothic 3 Enhancement Project